 - 1. Supervisory responsibility, - 2.
 Ongoing need for strict confidentiality, - 3.
 Level of position, - 4.
 Seniority, - 5.
 Proximity to other members of a staff team; and - 6.
 Type of position (full-time or part-time) and length of assignment.

 Independent Agency Staff

-Space allocations for independent agencies will be coordinated between the Council Chief of Staff and the agency director/officer.
+Space allocations for independent agencies will be coordinated between the Council Chief of Staff or the Chief Operating Officer and the agency director/officer.